-- Return to Home (RTH): set Advanced RTH, Auto RTH Altitude, and to update the Home Point. - AR Settings: enable display of AR Home Point, AR RTH Route, and AR Aircraft Shadow. - Flight Protection: set the max altitude and the max distance for flights. - Sensors: view the IMU and compass statuses and start calibration if necessary. - Battery: tap to view battery information such as battery cell status, serial number, and number of times charged. - Auxiliary LED: tap to set the auxiliary LED to auto, on, or off.
-DO NOT turn on the Auxiliary LED before takeoff. - Aircraft Front Arm LEDs: tap to set the aircraft front arm LEDs to auto or on.
-In auto mode, the aircraft front LEDs will be disabled during shooting to ensure the quality is not affected. - Unlock GEO Zone: tap to view information about unlocking GEO Zones. - Find My Drone: this feature helps to find the location of the aircraft, either by enabling the aircraft LEDs, beeping, or by using the map. - Advanced Safety Settings
+- Return to Home (RTH): set Advanced RTH, Auto RTH Altitude, and to update the Home Point. - AR Settings: enable display of AR Home Point, AR RTH Route, and AR Aircraft Shadow. - Flight Protection: set the max altitude and the max distance for flights. - Sensors: tap to view the IMU and compass statuses and start calibration if necessary. - Battery: tap to view battery information such as battery cell status, serial number, and number of times charged. - Auxiliary LED: tap to set the auxiliary LED to auto, on, or off.
+DO NOT turn on the Auxiliary LED before takeoff. - Unlock GEO Zone: tap to view information about unlocking GEO Zones. - Find My Drone: this feature helps to find the location of the aircraft, either by enabling the aircraft to flash or beep or by using the map. - Advanced Safety Settings

 Signal Lost The behavior of the aircraft when the remote controller signal is lost can be set to RTH, Descend, or Hover.
-Emergency Propeller Stop Emergency Only indicates that the motors can only be stopped by performing a combination stick command (CSC) for at least 2 seconds mid-flight in an emergency situation such as if there is a collision, a motor has stalled, the aircraft is rolling in the air, or the aircraft is out of control and is ascending or descending very quickly.
+Emergency Propeller Stop Emergency Only indicates that the motors can only be stopped by performing a combination stick command (CSC) for at least 2 seconds mid- flight in an emergency situation, such as if there is a collision, a motor has stalled, the aircraft is rolling in the air, or the aircraft is out of control and is ascending or descending very quickly.
 Anytime indicates that the motors can be stopped mid-flight anytime once user performs a CSC.
 Stopping the motors mid-flight will cause the aircraft to crash.
 Vision Positioning and Obstacle Sensing When Vision Positioning and Obstacle Sensing are disabled, the aircraft relies only on GNSS to hover, omnidirectional obstacle sensing is unavailable, and the aircraft will not automatically decelerate during descent close to the ground.
 Extra caution is required when Vision Positioning and Obstacle Sensing are disabled.
 Vision Positioning and Obstacle Sensing can be temporarily disabled in clouds and fog or when an obstacle is detected when landing.
 Keep Vision Positioning and Obstacle Sensing enabled in regular flight scenarios.
-Vision Positioning and Obstacle Sensing are enabled by default after restarting the aircraft.
-AirSense An alert will appear in DJI Fly when a manned aircraft is detected if AirSense is enabled.
-Read the disclaimer in the DJI Fly prompt before using AirSense.
+Vision Positioning and Obstacle Sensing are enabled by default after restarting the aircraft. 说: Vision Positioning and Obstacle Sensing are only available when flying manually and are unavailable in modes such as RTH, auto landing, and Intelligent Flight Mode.